 With any new product there will be a certain amount of misinformation and myths.
 Common UBI myths include :

 Usage based auto insurance is the future of the insurance industry.
 It has already become wide use in the UK.
 It is growing at a rapid pace in the United States.
 Vehicles are now designed with built in telematics.
 This will make it easier and more cost effective for insurers to offer usage based insurance products.
 It’s also easier for drivers to add it to their current policy.

-ThinkInsure is happy to offer usage based insurance in Ontario to drivers.
-Through the Intact my Driving Discount program offered by Intact Insurance, good drivers can be rewarded and save even more money.
+ThinkInsure is happy to offer usage based insurance to drivers.
+Through the Intact my Drive program offered by Intact Insurance, good drivers can be rewarded and save even more money.

 Learn more about the Intact my Drive savings program.

 How much you save will depend on your driving habits.
 The insurer and program details will also impact savings.
 Drivers can save up to 25%.

 Telematics technology is another terms to describe usage based insurance.
 The terms are interchangeable but they refer to the same type of coverage.

 No. Not all providers offer UBI programs.
 Speak with our advisors to find out which insurers offers the program.

 No. Each insurer calculates UBI discounts using different data and metrics.
 The type of data, discount percentages, rules, and program details vary.

 You can compare car insurance quotes to find the best telematics insurance plans.
 Our experts will help you assess your options and get you set up.